Vietnam.vn - Nền tảng quảng bá Việt Nam

 Management mechanisms and policies have not created the motivation to mobilize idle resources among the people for socio-economic development, so people invest a lot in gold.

-The General Secretary requested to avoid rigid intervention, restrict the movement and promote the advantages of the market, ensure the principle of respecting the ownership rights, property rights, and freedom of business of people and enterprises; ensure transparency in the market.
+The General Secretary requested to avoid rigid intervention, restrict the movement and promote the advantages of the market, ensure the principle of respecting ownership rights, property rights, and freedom of business of people and enterprises; ensure transparency in the market.
 At the same time, it is necessary to identify people's gold storage as a form of savings and investment, a legitimate need, which needs to be respected and approached to build appropriate management mechanisms and policies based on this viewpoint.

-The goal is to effectively manage the gold market, stabilize the macro economy, and mobilize resources for socio-economic development.
+The goal is to effectively manage the gold market, stabilize the macro-economy, and mobilize resources for socio-economic development.

 The General Secretary also pointed out a number of tasks and solutions for the coming time.

-Second, eliminate the State monopoly on gold bar brands in a controlled manner based on the principle that the State still manages gold bar production activities, but can license many qualified enterprises to participate in gold bar production to create an environment of equal competition, thereby helping to diversify supply sources and stabilize prices.
+Second, eliminate the State monopoly on gold bar brands in a controlled manner on the principle that the State still manages gold bar production activities, but can license many qualified enterprises to participate in gold bar production to create an environment of equal competition, thereby helping to diversify supply sources and stabilize prices.

 Third, expand controlled import rights to increase gold supply, contributing to reducing the gap between domestic and world gold prices, and at the same time limiting gold smuggling across borders.